 He says, “It’s too early to set the table now.
 Why are you always making such a big fuss about setting the table?
 And why are you so stressed about having my parents over?
 I’ll do it when they get here.”
 She replies, “Why can you never do what I ask you?
-I am slaving away in the kitchen and you are doing nothing.
+I am slaving away in the kitchen, and you are doing nothing.
 Now I also have to set the table.
-You never bother setting the table properly anyways…” And the couple is “off and running” with judgments and criticism instead of having a productive communication.
+You never bother setting the table properly anyways…” And the couple is “off and running” with judgments and criticism instead of having productive conversations.

-When we are communicating with our partner—or our children for that matter—and we have the sense that we are not getting through, what might be in the way are our power selves.
+When we are communicating with our partner—or our children, for that matter—and we have the sense that we are not getting through, what might be in the way are our protectors or power selves.
 Our primary personality parts or primary selves are often power selves.
 They have been helping us to survive in this world for most of our lives.
 We are so used to those voices that we often think that’s just who we are.

-To figure out what some of your power selves and/or primary selves are, consider for a moment into what energy you tend to shift to cover up your vulnerability.
+To figure out what some of your power selves and/or primary selves are, consider for a moment what energy you tend to shift to cover up your vulnerability.
 Do you have an angry power self?
 A rational power self?
 A controlling power self?
 A moral power self?
 A righteous power self?
 A pusher primary part?
 A strong perfectionist part?
 A spiritual part you shift into?
 A psychoanalytical self?
 The list goes on.
 All those voices or energies help us to feel stronger and in control.
 In relationships, however, they keep the other person at a distance.